loopbackio/loopback.io/pages/en/lb4/Introduction-to-LoopBack-Next-development.md

 setInterval(asyncSeries, 500);
 ```

-### Asynchronous Pattern 3 : Promise
+### Asynchronous Pattern 3 : Promises

-With Promise, runtime behavior of asynchronous operations such as error case handling is visually easier to understand, i.e., error propagation in async calls.
-But, don't forget try-catch for synchronous error handling.
+With Promises, runtime behavior of asynchronous operations such as error case handling is visually easier to understand, i.e., error propagation in async calls.
+But don't forget try-catch for synchronous error handling.
 We need both.

 ***Note that Promise and Async/Await comparison below is clear in the examples below.
-They are applie to apple comparison.
+They are apples-to-apples comparison.
 However, `async package` is a different breed.***

 ```js